Please click here to read the DFE Suspensions and Exclusion Update

 An exclusion from school, either fixed or permanent, is an extremely serious sanction and should be regarded as such by students, parents and teachers.
-The Headteacher (or designated Deputy Headteacher if Headteacher is absent) is the only person who can effect an exclusion.
+The Headteacher (or designated Deputy Headteacher if the Headteacher is absent) is the only person who can sanction an exclusion.

 It is not the case that exclusion is automatically triggered by specific events.
 However, certain actions increase the probability that an exclusion could take place depending on circumstances, context and the individual involved.

 1. Bullying, violence, racial abuse, sexual harassment and threatening behaviour.

 3. Health and safety situations endangering self and/or others.

 4. Fighting – persistent or a violent incident.